jutge-org/easyinput/README.md

 # Installation

 - Python3:
-    - Install with `pip3 install jutge`.
+    - Install with `pip3 install easyinput`.
-    - Upgrade to latest version with `pip3 install --upgrade jutge`.
+    - Upgrade to latest version with `pip3 install --upgrade easyinput`.
-    - Uninstall with `pip3 uninstall jutge`.
+    - Uninstall with `pip3 uninstall easyinput`.
 - Python:
-    - Install with `pip install jutge`.
+    - Install with `pip install easyinput`.
-    - Upgrade to latest version with `pip install --upgrade jutge`.
+    - Upgrade to latest version with `pip install --upgrade easyinput`.
-    - Uninstall with `pip uninstall jutge`.
+    - Uninstall with `pip uninstall easyinput`.
 - If you are using Anaconda:
-    - Install with `python3 -m pip install jutge`.
+    - Install with `python3 -m pip install easyinput`.

 <br>